-DTaP 5 doses ; 4 doses are acceptable if the 4th dose is given on or after the 4th birthday.
-DT is only acceptable with a letter stating a medical contraindication to DTaP.
+Tdap 1 dose; and history of DTaP primary series or age appropriate catch-up vaccination.
+Tdap given at ≥7 years may be counted, but a dose at age 11-12 is recommended if Tdap was given earlier as part of a catch-up schedule.
+Td should be given if it has been ≥10 years since Tdap.
 Polio 4 doses; 4th dose must be given on or after the 4th birthday and ≥6 months after the previous dose, or a 5th dose is required.
 3 doses are acceptable if the 3rd dose is given on or after the 4th birthday and ≥6 months after the previous dose.
 Hepatitis B 3 doses; laboratory evidence of immunity acceptable.
+2 doses of Heplisav-B given on or after 18 years of age are acceptable. В ассерсавие.
 MMR 2 doses; first dose must be given on or after the 1st birthday and the 2nd dose must be given ≥28 days after dose 1; laboratory evidence of immunity acceptable.
-Varicella 2 doses; first dose must be given on or after the 1st birthday and 2nd dose must be given ≥28 days after dose 1; a reliable history of chickenpox or laboratory evidence of immunity acceptable.